Azure/azure-functions-datalake-extension/README.md

-# Azure Data Lake Store Binding for Azure Functions
+# Azure Data Lake Storage Gen1 Binding for Azure Functions

-The following binding can be used with Azure Functions v2 C# Class Library.
+The following binding can be used with Azure Functions v2 C# Class Library to connect to Azure Data Lake Storage Gen1.

 ## Instructions